 protocol and screening questions.

--Only enter the office if you have a scheduled appointment.
+-Arrive right on time for your scheduled appointment.
 In order to maintain proper

 social distancing we ask that only the patient enter the office.
 Friends, family etc are

 asked to wait outside.
 Benches and tables are just outside our doors.

 -Children or patients requiring assistance may be accompanied by 1 adult.

 We look forward to seeing you and are happy to answer any questions you may